kmal808/shared-todos/README.md

 # Live site https://sharedtodos.bobbynoodles.com

-## Shared Todos is a todo list(or any list) app with an option to share your list or lists with other authed users.
+## Shared Todos is a simple todo/task list app with some added sauce.

+Auth'd users can choose to share their list or lists with other auth'd users.
+Think aocial network meets todo lists.

-Users can create accounts, or sign in on the homescreen Once logged to their account they're redirected to the lists page.
+Once logged in, the user will be taken to their lists page.

-From the list page, users can:
+From here users can:

-- create and delete named lists,
+- create, edit, and delete lists
-- share those lists with other users,
+- share thier lists with others
-  From the list page, users can:

-- create and delete named lists,
-- share those lists with other users,
+- view and select lists that are shared with themz
-- and access the currently available list on their profile.

-Each individual list, has tasks and autorized users can perform CRUD operations:
+Each indixidual list has the option to

-- create a task
+- create new todos
-- read/show the tasks
+- read/edit todos
-- mark complete (update)
+- mark todos as complete (update)
-- delete the task
+- delete tododa

-<h2>This app uses MVC architecture </h2>
-<h2>This app uses MVC architecture </h2>
+  <h2>This was designed using MVC (_model, view, controller_)  as the architecture.
+Passport.js for user authorization, express.js for tbe backemd server, ejs as a template engine, and mongodb for rhe datastore.
+I call it s MEEN app.</h2>

 ---

-# Packages/Dependencies used

 # Packages/Dependencies used